-Table 3.
-Response Activities Applicable to Thase T. III (All Tuels) Lead=Delaware Energy Response Team and/or Emergency Support Function Advisory Group Reach out to network of public and private sector contacts, such as representatives, suppliers, and distributors to assess causes, probable duration, and geographic extent of shortage Identify possible steps to take to alleviate or avert shortage If shortage is forecast to worsen, recommend to governor to prepare for escalation to a move advanced phase, notify all applicable in-state and out of state agencies and companies of the escalation Notify all applicable agencies, associations, and companies of plans for escalation or de-escalation
+rable of theopolise rectivities repriease to thate the third tacis, Lead=Delaware Energy Response Team and/or Emergency Support Function Advisory Group Reach out to network of public and private sector contacts, such as representatives, suppliers, and distributors to assess causes, probable duration, and geographic extent of shortage.
+Identify possible steps to take to alleviate or avert shortage.
+If shortage is forecast to worsen, recommend to governor to prepare for escalation to a more advanced phase notify all applicable in-state and out of state agencies and companies of the escalation.

+Notify all applicable agencies, associations, and companies of plans for escalation or de-escalation.

-Review public information announcements before they are released by the DEMA Joint information center
+Review public information announcements before they are released by the DEMA Joint Information Center.

-If shortage is forecast to diminish and start to return to normal Recommend to governor a de-escalation of emergency
+If a shortage is forecast to diminish and energy markets return to normal, recommend to the Governor a de-escalation of emergency response.

-Provide information to newspapers and radio and television stations for consumers on how to conserve energy
+Provide information to newspapers and radio and television stations for consumers on how to conserve energy.

-Edit and revise public information announcements to describe the specific, current situation
+Edit and revise public information announcements to describe the specific, current situation.